cunybpl/nycet_pnp/src/content/calculation_methodologies/lighting-plant-and-systems-energy-consumption.md

 <p class="equation">$kW_{h} =$ Total power at each hour of each day of each week (in kW)</p>
 <p class="equation">$N_{f} =$ Total number of measured data points that fall on day of week, d, and hour of the day, h</p>

-3. Calculate the sum of average hourly energy of all circuits (Worksheet: "Stel 3.
+3. Calculate the sum of average hourly energy of all circuits (Worksheet: "Step 3.
 Avg Energy Calc" column G.)

 <p class="equation equation-center">\begin{equation} \overline{kWh}_{d,h,n} = \sum_{c=1}^{4} \overline{kWh}_{d,h,c} \end{equation}</p>